Using query parameters

 Define dynamic parameters

-In order to make a query dynamic, start the query with a % character.
+To make a query dynamic, start the query with a % character.
 That signals the engine that it needs to parse potential parameters.

-Once you have a dynamic query, you can define parameters by using the following pattern {{<data_type>(<name_of_parameter>[,<default_value>])}}.
-Example:
+After you have created a dynamic query, you can define parameters by using the following pattern {{<data_type>(<name_of_parameter>[,<default_value>, description=<"This is a description">, required=<True|False>])}}.
+For example:

 Simple select clause using dynamic parameters